 To grow out of in-depth conversations with our clients across the state about the issues that they and their families face everyday.
 Maryland Legal Aid has adopted a human rights framework to our advocacy.

 What We Do

-Maryland Legal Aid is a private, non-profit law firm that provides a full range of free civil legal services to low-income people statewide.
-We serve Baltimore City and Maryland’s 23 counties from 12 office locations.
-Financial support for our services comes from federal, state and local governments, foundations, law firms, the United Way, and from private donors like you.
+Maryland Legal Aid (MLA) is the largest provider of free, direct legal services in Maryland and the state’s 3rd largest law firm*.
+As a private, non-profit law firm, MLA provides a full range of free civil legal services to low-income people statewide, in Baltimore City and in Maryland’s 23 counties, from 12 office locations.
+Financial support for our services comes from federal, state and local governments, foundations, law firms, the United Way, and from individual donors.

-Many of our local offices represent children in CINA (Child in Need of Assistance) proceedings.
+Many of MLA’s local offices represent children in CINA (Child in Need of Assistance) proceedings.
 Other vulnerable populations, such as victims of abuse and domestic violence, seniors, migrant farmworkers, veterans, and nursing home and assisted living residents, also receive specialized representation.
-Maryland Legal Aid’s services include representation before federal and state trial and appellate courts, brief advice and counsel, and referrals to other sources of assistance.
+MLA’s services include representation before federal and state trial and appellate courts, brief advice and counsel, and referrals to other sources of assistance.